-Barclays IHC has consistently demonstrated a strong LCR since required to maintain a 100% minimum ratio, with a 1Q21 average of 189%.
-Secured financing in BCI is the primary driver of the IHC's LCR.
-The average 1Q21 secured financing stress is 72% of the IHC's total 100% weighted net cash outflows of \$10.3bn.
-HQLA has averaged \$16.4bn for the quarter, well above the minimum requirement with respect to the total net cash outflows calculated at 85%.
+Barclays IHC has consistently demonstrated a strong LCR since required to maintain a 100% minimum ratio, with a 1Q22 average of 178%.
+Secured financing in BCI is the primary driver of IHC's total net cash outflows.
+The average 1Q22 secured financing stress is 47% of the IHC's total 100% weighted net cash outflows of \$10.3bn.
+HQLA has averaged \$15.6bn for the quarter, well above the minimum requirement with respect to the total net cash outflows calculated at 85%.
 BBDE can also contribute to volatility from deposits outflow and fluctuation in reserve balances.
-Because BBDE is an IDI subsidiary of the IHC with a minimum LCR requirement, surplus HQLA in excess of its standalone requirement is not transferable to non-bank affiliates and it is excluded from the IHC HQLA.
+BBDE is an IDI subsidiary of the IHC.
+As such, any surplus HQLA in excess of its standalone regulatory requirement cannot be transferred to non-bank affiliates and is excluded from the IHC HQLA.

-The 1Q21 average LCR of 189% decreased 8% from the 4Q20 average of 197%3.
-This is primarily driven by an increase in secured financing stress outflows due to client driven market activities net of increases in Level 1 HQLA assets.
+The 1Q22 average LCR of 178% decreased 22% from the 4Q21 average of 200%.
+This is primarily driven by a decrease in Level 1 HQLA assets exceeding the decreases in stress outflows from financing activities.
 The average LCR will fluctuate from period to period due to changes in HQLA and ongoing business activity.